Civic intelligence: Economics and civic engagement

 Civic intelligence is involved in economic policymaking and decision-making around the world.
 According to one article, community members in Olympia, Washington worked with local administrations and experts on affordable housing improvements in the region.
 This collaboration utilized the tool of civic intelligence.
 In addition, the article argues that nonprofit organizations can facilitate local citizen participation in discussions about economic issues such as public housing, wage rates, etc. In Europe, according to RSA's report on Citizens' Economic Council, democratic participation and discussions have positive impacts on economic issues in society such as poverty, housing situations, the wage gap, healthcare, education, food availability, etc. The report emphasizes citizen empowerment, clarity and communication, and building legitimacy around economic development.
-The RSA's economic council is working towards enforcing more crowdsourced economic ideas and increasing the expertise level of fellows who will advice policymakers on engaging citizens in the economy.
+The RSA's economic council is working towards enforcing more crowdsourced economic ideas and increasing the expertise level of fellows who will advise policymakers on engaging citizens in the economy.
 The report argues that increasing citizen engagement makes governments more legitimate through increased public confidence, stockholder engagement, and government political commitment.
 Ideas such as creating citizen juries, citizen reference panels, and the devolution process of policymaking are explored in more depth in the report.
 Collective civic intelligence is seen as a tool by the RSA to improve economic issues in society.